MonicaSue/fleet-solutions-front-end/README.md

 ## Ice Box
 - [ ] Allow users to search for an AV by it's vehicle Id # in the AVs and Dashboard pages
-- [ ] Allow users to filter dashboard by Month, Year, YTD
+- [ ] Allow users to filter the dashboard by Month, Year, YTD
 - [ ] Allow admins to deactivate accounts, preventing users to sign-in, in order to maintain data history
-- [ ] Implement safety incidenct model and dashboard
+- [ ] Implement safety incident model and dashboard
 - [ ] Implement a more robust analytical reporting
 - [ ] Implement drag and drop functionality to the AVs page